 The Enteric Nervous System

-Located throughout tissues lining the gastrointestinal tract is a complex network of circuitry collectively known as the enteric nervous system (ENS) .
+Located throughout tissues lining the gastrointestinal tract is a complex network of circuitry, collectively known as the enteric nervous system (ENS) .
 In charge of mediating gastrointestinal function, unlike other systems the ENS is able to independently send and receive information, record experiences and respond without having to involve the brain and central nervous system (CNS) .
-The ENS and CNS are however cooperative and in constant two-way communication.
+However, both systems are cooperative and in constant two-way communication.
 For example the CNS recognises the sight or smell of food triggering the ENS to facilitate saliva and digestive enzyme secretion, while the ENS provides the CNS with information letting us know when we are hungry, bloated or in pain.
 Made up of similar cells and utilising many of the same neurotransmitters, research continues to confirm both the ENS and CNS are heavily influenced by one another.

 The Mind-Gut Connection